 Navigation for Entire University

 - My ASU

 The Jean and Christopher Callahan Fund for Student Success supports students when, where and how they need it the most.
 Designed for maximum flexibility and responsiveness, the fund may be used to support initiatives that benefit wide swaths of the student body or to respond quickly to individual student needs as they arise.
 Services may include an emergency fund to assist students in crisis; funding to supplement student internships; training, workshops, classes or other interventions that benefit student health and success; physical spaces to promote wellness; emotional support animals to interact with students; reporting and research projects that shed light on student mental health and wellness; and more.

-When we first envisioned the establishment of a fund that would support students in times of need as a way to honor Chris and Jean, the word “coronavirus” was not yet part of our daily vocabulary, and we would not have dreamed that the world would turn upside in the way that it has in the past few weeks.
+When we first envisioned the establishment of a fund that would support students in times of need as a way to honor founding dean Christopher Callahan and his wife, Jean, the word “coronavirus” was not yet part of our daily vocabulary, and we would not have dreamed that the world would turn upside in the way that it has in the past few weeks.
 But it has.
 As a result, many Cronkite students, along with all of the rest of us, now face challenges we could not have imagined until very recently.

 These new challenges magnify existing ones.
 In recent years, college administrators across the country have become increasingly aware of the major role that mental health and emotional well-being play in student success.
 Students lead increasingly complicated lives.
 Many shoulder significant financial burdens, struggle with family obligations and personal relationships, or deal with mental health issues or disabilities.
 At the same time, evidence suggests that they are more isolated and have fewer coping skills than previous generations.
 The result, in part, is a well-documented rise in levels of stress, anxiety, depression and even suicide among the college population.